How to make money pet sitting

 Aside from showing potential customers that you're a conscientious and responsible pet sitter, it will also protect you if anything goes wrong.

 Depending on the package you go for, you could be covered for a range of things.
-This includes if the animal falls ill or passes away in your care, if the animal damages a third party or their property, and even if you lose the keys to the owner's house (if you're given them in the first place).
+For example, if the animal falls ill or passes away in your care, if the animal damages a third party or their property, or even losing the keys to the owner's house.

-Packages can start from as little as £5 a month, and given how much you can earn from pet sitting (and the potential cost to you if something bad happens), we'd definitely recommend taking out some cover!
+Packages can start from around £5.50 a month.
+Given how much you can earn from pet sitting (and the potential cost to you if something bad happens), it's worth considering taking out some cover.

 How much do pet sitters make?